Ross Garber

 Ross H. Garber (born April 3, 1967) is an American lawyer, professor, and legal analyst.
-He provides on-air commentary for CNN and teaches Political Investigations and Impeachment at Tulane Law School.
-He is considered a legal expert in the field of political investigations and impeachment.
-He is a former partner in the law firm Shipman & Goodwin and a contributing author to Ethical Standards in the Public Sector.
+The New York Times noted that he has "arguably become the nation's leading practitioner of a subspecialty whose relevance can be a barometer of political rancor."
+He has provided on-air commentary for CNN, MSNBC, NPR, and other outlets, and has written pieces for The Washington Post, CNN, The Los Angeles Times, and other publications.
+He teaches political investigations and impeachment at Tulane Law School and is considered a legal expert in those fields.
+He was a contributing author to the book Ethical Standards in the Public Sector.

 Early life and education

 Garber grew up in Uncasville, Connecticut, and although Jewish, attended the Roman Catholic Saint Bernard School.
 He graduated from the University of Connecticut and went on to earn his Juris Doctor from University of Connecticut School of Law.

 Career

 Garber is considered a legal expert on political investigations and impeachment.
-He defended four United States governors facing impeachment, including:
+He has both prosecuted and defended impeachment cases, and has represented five United States governors in impeachment proceedings.